 Students in grades 9 through 12 face an academically challenging environment that prepares students for success in four-year Colleges and Universities.
 Students at all levels become actively involved in their own learning as they participate in individual and group project-based activities that encourage them to become lifelong learners.
 Students will be eligible for foreign exchange and summer institute programs.
 The curriculum too has as its foundation the “Trivium” philosophy of education.
 The corresponding “Trivium” level, Rhetoric, focuses is on the clear articulation of logical thoughts demonstrated through thesis and term papers.

-The Federal No Child Left Behind Act of 2001 requires school districts and charters that receive federal Title I funding to notify parents of their right to know the professional qualifications of the classroom teachers who instruct their child.
+The Federal Elementary and Secondary Education Act (ESEA) requires school districts and charters that receive federal Title I funding to notify parents of their right to know the professional qualifications of the classroom teachers who instruct their child.
 As a recipient of these funds, we will provide you with this information in a timely manner if you request it.
 NFL YET College Prep Academy is committed to providing quality instruction for all students and does so by employing the most qualified individuals to teach and support each student in the classroom.
 If you would like to receive any information, please contact the school at (602) 243-7788.